Qbix/auth/README.md

 In each identity claim, the user may list one or more additional public keys for identity conflict resolution.
 If listed, the user must sign the identity claim with the majority of those public keys as well.
 This way, if one device is stolen, they can update their identity claims on all their other accounts by signing those requests with a majority of other devices and computers (servers, etc.) used for signing the identity claims.

 If the user's list of identity claims is up to date on each device, this can be done automatically once the user authenticates with each computer.
 It's recommended that the user keep some of these computers on separate networks (e.g. servers, devices, etc.) or offline.

+## Private Data

+This extension allows the app to send various user data to the relying party, using a symmetric key to either encrypt it or sign it.

+An authentication app may be running on a user's device or on a server.
+A [hybrid cryptosystem](https://en.wikipedia.org/wiki/Hybrid_cryptosystem) is used whereby the relying party generates symmetric keys, encrypts them with the user's public keys, and sends them to the app.
+The app stores these keys for each relying party, and uses them to sign or encrypt any data sent to the relying party via postMessage or oAuth.
+This allows the relying party's server, or anyone with the symmetric key, to verify the integrity of the data.

+The hybrid cryptosystem allows much faster encryption (symmetric key encryption) to take place, which may make a big difference for authentication apps which run on servers and send out data for millions of users.

 ## Onboarding